otrack/cloud-computing-infrastructures/transactions/README.md

     kubectl apply -f cassandra-service.yaml

-Then, deploy a single Cassandra node:
+Then, deploy a single Cassandra node by instanciating the template:

     kubectl apply -f cassandra-1.yaml

 Wait for the node to be ready.
-You can check the status with:
+You can check the status using `kubectl describe` as well as using the `nodetool` utility from Cassandra:

     kubectl exec -it cassandra-1 -- nodetool status

 **[Q43]** In `DistributedBank`, create a connection to the Cassandra node using `CqlSession`.
-The implementation uses CQL prepared statements for efficient query execution.
-Create a keyspace named `banking` with a replication factor of 1 (since we have only one node):
+Create a keyspace named `banking` with a replication factor of 1 (since we have only one node so far):

     CREATE KEYSPACE IF NOT EXISTS banking
     WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}

-Then create a table for accounts.
+Then create a table for accounts. in this keyspace.
 We use a composite primary key with `country_code` as the partition key:

     CREATE TABLE IF NOT EXISTS banking.accounts (